Summer Program FAQs

 Weekend offerings

-In 2024, we will be offering nine Family Camp weekends!
+In 2026, we will be offering eight Family Camp weekends!
 Our weekend family programs are designed to combine all the best parts of a summer session at Tawonga into an extended three or four day weekend for the whole family!
-We welcome infants through grandparents for a unique blend of classic Camp activities, campfires, song sessions, a festive Shabbat celebration, family bonding and fun!
+We welcome infants through grandparents for a unique blend of classic Camp activities, campfires, song sessions, a festive Shabbat celebration, family bonding, and fun!

-In addition to these programs we will be running a NEW Spring Family Retreat (a fun pre-camp visiting weekend for first time campers and their families) and our Spring Service Weekend, Women’s Weekend, Men’s Weekend, Divorce and Discovery and Teen Winter Retreat programs.
+In addition to these programs we will be running Ready, Set, Camp (a fun pre-camp visiting weekend for first time campers and their families), Women’s Weekend, Men’s Weekend, and Teen Winter Retreat programs.

 Click here to see dates and rates.